'I'm with Salah': Fans urge Egyptian star not to quit

 Football fans across Egypt reacted to the news of Salah's potential decision by using the hashtag "I'm with Salah" and backing his discomfort over becoming embroiled in politics.

-Many supporters laid the blame at the feet of the Egyptian Football Association and have begged that it stops using Salah for political means.
+Many supporters laid the blame at the feet of the Egyptian Football Association and have begged that it stop using Salah for political means.

 Kadyrov has been widely condemned for human rights abuses and the persecution of the LGBT community in Chechnya.